What Is a Shopper Profile: 8 Types of Shoppers

 When working with browsing customers, retailers should:

-- Provide a warm welcome: Browsing customers don’t respond well to pushy sales tactics, but that doesn’t mean you should ignore them.
+- Give a warm welcome: Browsing customers don’t respond well to pushy sales tactics, but that doesn’t mean you should ignore them.
 Even if a customer is “just looking,” say hello, offer assistance, and inform them of any sales or promotions.

 - Design an effective store layout: Since browsing customers are not directly interacting with store associates, your store layout and signage serve as the primary guide; make sure popular, profitable, and bestselling items are prominently displayed.